vbrunschot/vbrunschot/README.md

-# Hi i'm Marcel van Brunschot

-Available for pentesting and software development.
-Contact me at marcel.v.brunschot@outlook.com.
+# Welcome at my GitHub

 In these repositories you'll find various security related resources which are mainly stored for personal convenience, however feel free to use them to your liking.